 Electronic submission is strongly encouraged and will aid in a speedy review process.
 Submissions may be sent to: email@example.com

-Alternatively, hard copies of article submissions may be sent to:
+Alternatively, hard copies of article submissions may be mailed to:

 Send books for review to